jchelikowsky/Matlab_Real_Space/README.md

 # Matlab_Real_Space
 Electronic structure code for molecules and clusters

 Run `RSDFT` inside the RSDFT/ directory for a GUI.
+Running `main` will instead run without any GUI, and should be considered a fall back method.
+The included help assumes use of the GUI.

-Option 1:
+## Manually Creating a Molecule

 Use the drop-down menu at the top left to select the element of the next atom.
 Input the xyz coordinates of the atom in the 3 text boxes